avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 ![Truphone Activation](media/truphone-activate-sim.png "Truphone Activation")

-* Install the SIM into board by sliding the notched-corner of the card in with the Truphone logo facing outwards.
+* Install the SIM into board by sliding the notched-corner end of the SIM in with the Truphone logo facing outwards.

 ## IoTConnect Firmware Loading